OfficeDev/office-js-docs-pr/docs/project/project-add-ins.md

 ## Installing Project add-ins

 In Project 2013, you can install add-ins as stand-alone solutions on a file share, or in a private add-in catalog.
-You can also review and purchase add-ins in the public Office Store.
+You can also review and purchase add-ins in AppSource.

 There can be multiple add-in manifest XML files and subdirectories in a file share.
 You can add or remove manifest directory locations and catalogs by using the  **Trusted Add-in Catalogs** tab in the **Trust Center** dialog box in Project 2013.
 To show an add-in in Project, the **SourceLocation** element in a manifest must point to an existing website or HTML source file.